Dirt Diggers Digest Guide to Strategic Corporate Research

 Public company 10-K filings (see above) contain a section indicating the number of employees and (sometimes) the portion of the workforce covered by collective bargaining agreements.
 Companies that deal with unions to a significant extent may also name the unions, indicate how many employees are members and give a description of the general state of labor relations.
 In almost all cases, the company will say that those relations are good.

 Since 2018 public companies have been required to include data in their proxy statements (DEF 14A) on the ratio between the total compensation of the chief executive officer and median employee pay.
-Filers are allowed to exclude non-U.S. employees from the calculation if they constitute 5 percent or less of the total workforce, but if a company does so it must disclose how many foreign workers it employs.
+Filers are allowed to exclude non-U.S. employees from the calculation if they constitute five percent or less of the total workforce, but if a company does so it must disclose how many foreign workers it employs.

 Collective Bargaining